 Cruise embarkation before lunch.
 In the afternoon, we offer you a felucca trip to enjoy magnificent views of the Nile, flowing through amber desert and granite rocks, around emerald islands covered in palm groves and tropical plants.
 Dinner and overnight on board.
 Meals (L/D)

 Breakfast on board.
-In the morning, visit Philae Temple located on Agilka Island.
-Optional visit to the Unfinished Obelisk and the High Dam.
+In the morning, visit Philae Temple located on Agilka Island followed by visit to the Unfinished Obelisk and the High Dam.
 Back to the boat.
 Sail to Kom Ombo.
-In the afternoon, optional visit the unusual Temple of Kom Ombo.
+In the afternoon, visit the unusual Temple of Kom Ombo.
 One side of the temple is dedicated to the crocodile god Sobek, god of fertility and creator of the world.
 The other side is dedicated to the falcon god Haroeris, also known as Horus the Elder.
 Sail to Edfu.
 Dinner and overnight on board.
 Meals (B/L/D)

-Breakfast on board.
-Optional visit to Edfu Temple.
+Visit Edfu Temple.
 Of all the temples in Egypt, the Temple of Horus at Edfu is the most completely preserved.
 Sail to Esna, cross the lock and sail to Luxor.
-Optional visit to Luxor Temple.
+Visit Luxor Temple.
 Dinner and overnight on board in Luxor.
 Meals (B/L/D)